ssejzer/winrestyle/docs/decisions/0003-shell-heartbeat.md

 ## Verification (VM)

+Automated in `scripts\vm-test.ps1`. **Both pass** (2026-07-18, Win11 22H2,
+suite green 11/11).
+Getting there took three runs: automated T9 found the partial-hang flaw (amendment above), then the timing race in its first fix — the staleness-vs-staleness comparison loses by up to a beat interval, hence the 2 s *freshness* bound (`PIPE_OBSERVING_BOUND`); automated T7 found the one-shot monitor gap (ADR 0002 amendment).

 - **T8 — hung shell:** `wr-shell --hang-heartbeat-after=N` keeps the process
   alive but silent; the watchdog must kill and relaunch it within ~6 s.
 - **T9 — hung watchdog:** `wr-watchdog --ack-hang-after=N` freezes the pipe